UNC-Libraries/SCTS-Documentation/Accessioning.md

 - **Second component:** this number will autogenerate based on today's date.
 - **Third component:** enter the collection number for the collection to which this accession will be added (example: #04534). _If you don't know the collection number at the time of accession, you can leave this component blank and fill it in later._

+Required by ArchivesSpace.

 > Note that we are no longer creating separate accession records for digital items.

-### Accession Date (Required by ArchivesSpace)
+### Accession Date

 _Maps to: Accession Date (Basic Information tab)_

 When you create a new accession, this field is automatically filled with the current date, so you may need to edit that date to reflect the actual date of the accession transaction.
 The accession date in ArchivesSpace is meant to represent the date of the receipt of the materials, which is not necessarily the same as the date the accession record is created and most probably not the date that the contents of the accession were created.
+Required by ArchivesSpace.

-### Content Description (Required by TS)
+### Content Description

 _Maps to: Description (Accession Notes tab)_

 A description of the document types and topical contents of the accession.
 When spawning a resource, this field maps to the main level scope and content note.
+Required by TS.

 **Delete the boilerplate instructions!**